Bondage Rope Tying 101

 - For an added element, the participant can cradle strands of rope between their lips, deciding on the desired level of tightness.

-Enjoy this beautiful and intricate tie responsibly, always prioritizing communication and safety with your partner.
+You can enjoy this beautiful, intricate tie responsibly, prioritizing communication and safety with your partner.

 How to Create a Rope Bra for Breast Bondage